 - One at a time, dip the chicken strips into the egg mixture and flip until well coated.

 - Next, transfer the egg-coated chicken strip to the dry mixture.
 Flip until both sides are well coated with the almond, coconut and spice mixture.
-Continue until all of the chicken strips have been completed.
+Continue until all of the chicken strips are coated.

-- Place chicken fingers on the prepared sheet and bake for 25-30 minutes, or until no longer pink inside.
-Serve warm.
+- Place chicken fingers on the prepared sheet, spray lightly with oil, and sprinkle with a touch of salt (optional).
+Bake for 15-20 minutes, or until lightly golden on the outside and no longer pink inside.
+Serve warm with your favorite dipping sauce.

 Notes